-Trócaire is delighted to announce we are accepting applications for the Sally O’Neill Future Leaders Programme.
-This programme, named in honour of our former colleague Sally O’Neill, is an exciting opportunity for recent master’s graduates with an interest in the Development and Humanitarian context to gain experience in an internationally recognised organisation with a proven track record in making impactful change for the people we work with in the developing world.
+The Sally O’Neill Future Leaders Programme is named in honour of our former colleague Sally O’Neill, and is an exciting opportunity for recent master’s graduates with an interest in the Development and Humanitarian context to gain experience in an internationally recognised organisation with a proven track record in making impactful change for the people we work with in the developing world.

 This is a 30-month programme that offers graduates the opportunity to start their career in one of Ireland’s largest INGOs with one of three placements:

 The programme is now closed but featured three placements.

 Sally O’Neill was described by Michael D. Higgins, President of Ireland, as “the greatest gift that Ireland gave to the Latin world in contemporary times”.
 She was courageous and inspirational and blazed a trail as a female leader in the field of development and humanitarianism over four decades.

 The successful candidates will gain a deep understanding of delivering programming through a Partner Centric Approach with local communities to meet their needs, which is at the heart of what Trócaire does in delivering our strategic plan.